destaMo/Scrum-Notes/content/web_development/skills/Framework and language/elixir/basics.md

 - What are module attributes and what should we know about them?
 - How we can inspect process on running system?
 - What is the difference between cond, with and case?
-- What is the defference between .ex and .exs files
+- What is the difference between .ex and .exs files
-- Compile time vs Runtime differenes.
+- Compile time vs Runtime differences.

 ### 📝 Katas

-- Solve 10 alorithmic coding challanges(HackerRank/Exercism/AdventOfCode) with Elixir
+- Solve 10 algorithmic coding challenges(HackerRank/Exercism/AdventOfCode) with Elixir

 ---